-The securities described in this Prospectus have been registered with the Securities and Exchange Commission (the "SEC").
-The SEC, however, has not judged these securities for their investment merit and has not determined the accuracy or adequacy of this Prospectus.
-Anyone who tells you otherwise is committing a criminal offense.
+The Securities and Exchange Commission ("SEC") has not approved or disapproved these securities or passed upon the adequacy of this prospectus.
+Any representation to the contrary is a criminal offense.

 Ticker Symbols

 Free Market U.S. Equity Fund - FMUEX

 Free Market International Equity Fund - FMNEX

 Free Market Fixed Income Fund - FMFIX